jerryok826/Simple-SDR/README.md

 # Simple-SDR
-Simple SDR Is a basic Software defined receiver.
+Simple SDR is a basic Software Defined Receiver.